 Last contact,Next action,Follow-up date,Stage. - Remove columns nobody uses.

-- Split mixed columns.
-For example, do not keep "Warm lead, email next week" in one cell.
+- Split mixed cells.
+Do not keep "Warm lead, email next week" in one field.

-This is where spreadsheet tools help.
+Spreadsheet tools are useful here.
 Google Sheets supports dropdowns through data validation, and Excel can import or export CSV files when you need a clean handoff.
-Those are useful mechanics.
-They do not solve the CRM model by themselves.
+Those mechanics help the cleanup, but they do not solve the CRM model by themselves.

 A CRM field should answer one clear question.
 If the answer changes your next action, make it a field.